Grow-Simplee-Team-11/Thoth/README.md

 -   [] add a new pickup point and run dynamic algo - also update path the rider, check for erronous items
 -   [] A route that starts that routing process.
 -   [] store image of defective items when adding a new pickup point

+## Day-2

+-   Get all routes

+    -   If rider present, return details of rider as well
+    -   need no. of points , no of packages with a wrapper to return only the locations..
+    -   if rider id is given return for that rider.

+-   Change rider endpoint

+-   For a particular route

+    -   Return all details of a route

+-   Return all packages based on status query.

+-   For a rider Id, all routes date wise sorted

+-   route and rider
+    {
+    latest_status:
+    status: []
+    }

+-   Error Calculation: return error percentage calculation

 <!--
 To generate the .pb.go file for go using protoc from the root Directory: